FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Method

 \subsection{Training Details}

-We train two FreeSplatter variants targeting for object-centric and scene-level pose-free reconstruction.
-They share the same model architecture and parameter size, but we made essential adjustments in training objectives and strategies to adapt them to different scenarios.
+FreeSplatter offers two variants optimized for object-centric and scene-level pose-free reconstruction.
+While sharing architectural elements and parameter scale, these variants employ distinct training objectives and strategies.

-\textbf{Staged Training Strategy.} Prior pose-dependent LRMs~\citep{hong2024lrm, li2024instantd, xu2024grm, zhang2024gs} leverage pure rendering loss for supervision.
+\textbf{Two-stage Training Strategy.} Prior pose-dependent LRMs leverage pure rendering loss for supervision~\cite{hong2024lrm, li2024instantd, xu2024grm, zhang2024gs}.
 However, our model assumes no known camera poses nor intrinsics and the Gaussian positions are free in 3D space, making it extremely challenging to predict correct Gaussian positions.
-Gaussian-based reconstruction approaches heavily rely on the initialization of Gaussian positions, \emph{e.g.}, 3DGS~\citep{kerbl20233d} initializes the Gaussian positions with the sparse point cloud generated by SfM, while the parameters of our model are randomly initialized at the beginning.
+Gaussian-based reconstruction approaches heavily rely on the initialization of Gaussian positions, \emph{e.g.}, 3DGS~\cite{kerbl20233d} initializes the Gaussian positions with the sparse point cloud generated by SfM, while the parameters of our model are randomly initialized at the beginning.
 In practice, we found it essential to supervise the Gaussian positions at the beginning:

-where $\hat{\mX}^n\in \R^{H\times W\times 3}$ is the predicted Gaussian position map, $\mX^n$ is the ground truth point map unprojected from depths. $\mM^n \in \R^{ H\times W}$ is a mask indicating the pixels storing valid depth values, which is exactly the foreground object mask for object-centric reconstruction.
+where $\hat{\mX}^n\in \R^{H\times W\times 3}$ represents predicted positions, $\mX^n$ denotes ground truth positions from depth unprojection, and $\mM^n \in \R^{H\times W}$ masks valid depth values, which is the foreground object mask for object-centric reconstruction.
 For scene-level reconstruction, $\mM^n$ depends on where the depth values are defined in different datasets.

 We apply $\mathcal{L}_{\mathrm{pos}}$ in the pre-training stage, so that the model learns to predict approximately correct Gaussian positions.
-In our experiments, this pre-training is \textbf{essential} to model's convergence.
+In our experiments, this pre-training is \emph{essential} to model's convergence.
 However, $\mathcal{L}_{\mathrm{pos}}$ can only supervise the pixels with valid depths, while the Gaussian positions predicted at other pixels remain unconstrained.
 Besides, the ground truth depths are noisy in some datasets, and applying $\mathcal{L}_{\mathrm{pos}}$ throughout the training leads to degraded rendering quality.
-To provide a more stable geometric supervision, we adopt a pixel-alignment loss to enforce each predicted Gaussian to be aligned with its corresponding pixel, which maximizes the ray cosine similarities:
+To provide a more stable geometric supervision, we adopt a pixel-alignment loss to enforce each predicted Gaussian to be aligned with its corresponding pixel through cosine similarity maximization: